Best Beaches in Tahoe City and North Lake Tahoe

 Sand Harbor day trip

-Worth considering for the clearest-water, most scenic full-day splurge, but it works best when you treat it like a deliberate excursion, not a casual backup plan after sleeping in.
+Worth considering for the clearest-water, most scenic full-day splurge, but it feels strongest when you treat it like a deliberate excursion, not a casual backup plan after sleeping in.

 Tahoe City beach boardwalk with chairs and bright blue water